alxdrak/Verity-Guessing/README.md

 ## 🎮 How to Play

 1. You are given a pool of **5 words**.
-2. The game secretively picks **4 words** without replacement and puts them in a random order.
+2. The game secretively picks **4 words** git and puts them in a random order.
 3. Your goal is to deduce both the **correct 4 words** and their **exact sequence** within **6 attempts**.

 ### Feedback Mechanics